terrydolan/lang-learner/README.md

 The latest dataframe containing the validated source and target language phrases is in the './data' folder.

+The data tools are in the './data_tools' folder.

 ## Cloud Deployment
 The app is deployed on the Streamlit Comminity Cloud at [lang-learner](https://terrydolan-lang-learner.streamlit.app/).
 Try it!